GSA/code-gov/README.md

 1. [GSA/code-gov-web](https://github.com/GSA/code-gov-web): Our frontend project.
 Currently deployed as a static site, this project consumes a series of JSON files to display project repositories, client-side search index, and agency compliance dashboard.
 2. [GSA/code-gov-api](https://github.com/GSA/code-gov-api): Our backend API.
 An Express.js app backed by Elasticsearch.
 Its primary function is to index and make America's source code discoverable and searchable.
 3. [GSA/code-gov-harvester](https://github.com/GSA/code-gov-harvester): Our standalone source code inventory harvester.
 Currently this application generates the files needed by our frontend to display project repositories and our client-side search index.
 It also generates the data for the agency complaince dashboard.
-4. [GSA/code-gov-api-client](https://github.com/GSA/code-gov-api-client): Our JavaScript client for interacting with our backend API.
-Use it to search, get all the repos for an agency and more!
-5. [GSA/code-gov-developer-docs](https://github.com/GSA/code-gov-developer-docs): Our developer docs!
+4. [GSA/code-gov-developer-docs](https://github.com/GSA/code-gov-developer-docs): Our developer docs!
 This repo is meant to be a simple way to start using our API and what you need to do so.
 It will also let our users get an API token.
-6. [GSA/code-gov-style](https://github.com/GSA/code-gov-style): Our effort to modularize our CSS styles.
+5. [GSA/code-gov-style](https://github.com/GSA/code-gov-style): Our effort to modularize our CSS styles.

 ### Miscellanious Repositories